Sophie-Dang/portfolio/README.md

 Wordpress, PHP, jQuery, Webpack, SCSS.

 All the theme was made from scratch without any builders.
-I used ACF plugin to dynamize some datas.
+I also used ACF plugin to dynamize some datas.

 ### Aim
 - learn new things